pbottine/cut-to-the-quic/lsquic/README.md

-# LSQUIC Differential Cryptanalysis Attack
+# `lsquic` Differential Cryptanalysis Attack

-This directory contains a proof-of-concept differential cryptanalysis attack against the XXHash32 hash function used in LiteSpeed's LSQUIC implementation.
+This directory contains a proof-of-concept differential cryptanalysis attack against the XXHash32 hash function originally used in LiteSpeed's [`lsquic`](https://github.com/litespeedtech/lsquic) implementation (prior to version 1.8.2).

 ## Vulnerability Status

-**Note**: This vulnerability has been responsibly disclosed to the LSQUIC maintainers and has been fixed in recent versions of LSQUIC.
+**Note**: This vulnerability has been responsibly disclosed to the `lsquic` maintainers and has been fixed in recent versions of `lsquic`.
 This proof-of-concept is provided for educational purposes to help security researchers understand differential cryptanalysis techniques against non-cryptographic hash functions.

 ## Overview